JaoColoma/jaocoloma.github.io/Speech to Text.md

 	Part 2 shows the connection to the service.
 The credentials are obtained and are passed to the service.
 	Part 3 since the retrieval of the file returns an InputStream, it is converted to a file because this is the needed parameter.
 	Part 4 values are set for the SpeechToText input using a hashmap.
 	Part 5 the hashmap is passed to the service.recognize method, which is the method that converts the input file to text.
-The 				method then returns a SpeechResult and that result is converted in to a string using the toString() function.
+The method then returns a SpeechResult and that result is converted into a string using the toString() function.
 After that, it is shown on the screen.

 ####Delete the sample application for housekeeping